-As with accreting black holes, there are two types of accreting neutron star systems: low-mass X-ray binaries (LMXB) and high-mass X-ray binaries (HMXB).
-As with black holes, LMXB accretion tends to be via Roche lobe overflow, whereas HMXB accretion is from a stellar wind.
-But for neutron stars, there is another major difference between NS in LMXB and NS in HMXB: neutron stars in HMXB have surface magnetic fields on the order of 10^{11-13} G, similar to normal rotation-powered pulsars such as the Crab.
-However, NS in LMXB have much weaker surface fields, inferred typically to be in the 10^{8-10} G range.
-The cause of this difference is not well understood, although there has been some speculation.
+As for accreting black holes, there are two types of accreting neutron star systems: lowmass X-ray binaries (LMXB) and high-mass X-ray binaries (HMXB).
+Also as with black holes, LMXB accretion tends to be via Roche lobe overflow, whereas HMXB accretion is from a stellar wind.
+But for neutron stars, there is another major difference between NS in LMXB and NS in HMXB: neutron stars in HMXB have surface magnetic fields on the order of $10^{11-13}$ G, similar to normal rotation-powered pulsars such as the Crab.
+However, NS in LMXB have much weaker surface fields, inferred typically to be in the $10^{8-10}$ G range.
+The cause of this difference is not well understood, although there has been some speculation; a favorite idea is "burial" of the field by the accreting matter, but magnetic instabilities are legion and one might expect that the magnetic field would spring back up.
 Let's talk first, though, about the properties of each source.

-High-mass X-ray binaries.-since NS in high-mass binaries have strong fields, the field is able to capture and channel matter.
-From the Alfvén radius derived earlier, the capture radius should be of order few×108 cm, compared with only 106 cm for the radius of the star.
-Therefore, matter flows along field lines that connect to the magnetic polar regions: the equation of a dipole field line is $r/\sin^2\theta = \text{const}$, so $\theta \sim R_s/r_A \sim 10^{-1}$ for a typical HMXB system.
+High-mass X-ray binaries.-because NSs in high-mass binaries have strong fields, the field is able to capture and channel matter.
+From the Alfvén radius derived earlier, the capture radius should be of order few×10 cm, compared with only $(1 - 1.5) \times 10^6$ cm for the radius of the star.
+Therefore, matter flows along field lines that connect to the magnetic polar regions: the equation of a dipole field line is $r/\sin^2\theta = \text{const}$ , so $\theta \sim R_s/r_A \sim 10^{-1}$ for a typical HMXB system.
 Therefore, most of the accreting matter falls on a region which is a fraction $(10^{-1})^2/4\pi \approx 10^{-3}$ or often less of the whole surface area of the star.
 As a result, almost all of the accretion energy is released in a "hot spot" near the two magnetic poles.
 If the magnetic axis is not aligned with the rotational axis, then as the star rotates we see more or less of the hot spot, and hence see pulsations in the X-rays.
 This is very similar to how we see pulsed radiation from rotation-powered pulsars.
 One sometimes sees these two classes of pulsars referred to as "X-ray pulsars" and "radio pulsars", but this is not as descriptive as "accretion-powered" and "rotation-powered", respectively.

 Ask class: on thinking about this more deeply, don't we have a problem?
-The accretion rate of, say, $0.1 \dot{M}E$ on a surface area only 10^{-3} of the star means that the local flux generated can be 100 times Eddington or more!
+The accretion rate of, say, $0.1 \dot{M}E$ on a surface area only $10^{-3}$ of the star means that the local flux generated can be 100 times Eddington or more!
 What does that mean for this system?
 It means that for such accretion to persist, the radiation cannot escape back up the accretion funnel.
 Instead, it has to come out the sides.
 This is a reminder that the Eddington flux is a limit only for spherically symmetric systems, and in this case we have a system that is very aspherical!
 It also means that the radiation pattern can be a "fan beam", so that we might get two peaks per cycle from the funnel (one from one side, one from the other) as opposed to the one peak we would expect if this were just a thermally glowing hot spot.
+It turns out that this type of funneling can produce a luminosity (not just a flux) that is super-Eddington.
+An example known for more than four decades is SMC X-1, but even more extreme examples have been discovered using NuSTAR.